iovisor/bcc/docs/tutorial.md

 ext4slower traces the ext4 file system and times common operations, and then only prints those that exceed a threshold.

-This is great for identifying or exonerating one type of performance issue: slow individually slow disk i/O via the file system.
+This is great for identifying or exonerating one type of performance issue: show individually slow disk i/O via the file system.
 Disks process I/O asynchronously, and it can be difficult to associate latency at that layer with the latency applications experience.
 Tracing higher up in the kernel stack, at the VFS -> file system interface, will more closely match what an application suffers.
 Use this tool to identify if file system latency exceeds a given threshold.

 Similar tools exist in bcc for other file systems: btrfsslower, xfsslower, and zfsslower.
 There is also fileslower, which works at the VFS layer and traces everything (although at some higher overhead).